 Every time your alarm clock goes off, you blearily open your eyes and feel the intense urge to hit snooze and go back to sleep — you just aren't ready to face the world yet.
 Privately, you wonder, "How do people wake up energetic and ready to take on the day?"

-The truth is, no one does.
+The truth is, few do.
 Marketing campaigns courtesy of mattress companies and sleep supplements have conditioned us to think we should wake up bright-eyed and bushy-tailed.
-When in reality, that is far from the case.
+When in reality, that is far from the case, even if you’ve met your sleep need (the genetically determined amount of sleep your body needs).
 The temporary stretch of grogginess that makes you feel like you can't wake up is called sleep inertia, and it’s naturally part of your sleep-wake cycle.

 That being said, there are times when your sleep inertia is more intense than usual.
 Below, we'll detail the various causes of why you may find it more challenging to wake up and what you can do to lessen the grogginess.
 This way, you can start feeling as good as you can in the shortest time possible.